 - Ain’t No Mountain High Enough – Marvin Gaye

 - Don’t Worry, Be Happy – Bobby McFerrin

 Almost any piece of music can be played at the funeral as long as copyright restrictions do not apply.
 Commonly, people choose hymns for funerals or play a CD of a favourite song or piece of classical music.

-Most of our crematoria have a full digital music library available to choose from.
-Please speak to your local Funeral Director to find out more.
-It is also best to speak to whomever is leading the ceremony before the day of the funeral and when you are creating a funeral order of service.
+Many crematoria have a full digital music library available to choose from.
+Please contact your local Dignity Funeral Director to discuss your wishes or preferences.
+It is also advisable to speak to whomever is leading the ceremony when you are creating a funeral order of service.

-Our funeral experts will be able to give you all the support and advice you need when it comes to making necessary funeral music arrangements.
-Whether it’s sourcing music or assembling a choir, we will help you every step of the way.
+Our experts will give you all the support and advice you to make necessary funeral music arrangements.
+Whether it’s sourcing funeral music or assembling a choir, we will help you every step of the way.